LLNL/Silo/docs/objects.md

   `dbfile` | Database file pointer.
   `phzlname` | Name of the polyhedral-zonelist.

 * **Returned value:**

-  DBGetPHZonelist returns a pointer to a `DBphzonelist` structure on success and `NULL` on failure.
+  Returns a pointer to a [`DBphzonelist`](./header.md#dbphzonelist) structure on success and `NULL` on failure.

 * **Description:**

-  The `DBGetPHZonelist` function allocates a `DBphzonelist` data structure, reads a polyhedral-zonelist from the Silo database, and returns a pointer to that structure.
+  The `DBGetPHZonelist` function allocates a [`DBphzonelist`](./header.md#dbphzonelist) data structure, reads a polyhedral-zonelist from the Silo database, and returns a pointer to that structure.
   If an error occurs, `NULL` is returned.

-  Notes:

-  For the details of the data structured returned by this function, see the Silo library header file, silo.h, also attached to the end of this manual.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>